 The Charterhouse notches up an impressive 1500 rooms, plus a view of the leaning tower of Pisa on that infamous clear day.
 Living quarters come with private orchards, while cloisters overlook fountains and a gated panorama of Tuscany at its best.

 Bring your binoculars and drink in the soothing silence of sunset.
 Look out for kingfishers and ducks amid the swaying reeds above and crayfish and eels below.
+Find out more about walking in Massaciuccoli here.

 Embrace the freedom of the wide open road and those lines and lines of cypress trees by finding your own way through Tuscany.
 That way, you can hit the main sights of Florence or Pisa and then take in these unusual spots plus discover a few more surprises of your own.